Business Insider Is Hiring A Research Analyst For Our Paid Research Service

 Desired Skills & Experience:

-- Ability to quickly sort through masses of data and understand what really matters and why
+- Ability to quickly sort through masses of information and understand what really matters and why

+- An interest in producing charts, tables, infographics and other data visualizations that clearly communicate complex trends and data series

+- Some understanding of consumer and audience research and the methodologies used

-- Internships or relevant experience in data journalism, market research/consulting, or financial analysis is helpful but not required
+- A couple of years of relevant experience in journalism or a research/market research/consulting firm is helpful but not required.

-- An undergraduate and/or graduate degree in business, finance, economics, science, mathematics, or computer science is preferred but not required
+- A passion for social media and tech news is also helpful

 - Solid grounding in business analysis fundamentals